towa-digital/gebrueder-weiss-woocommerce/docs/setup.md

 The **Consumer Key** and **Consumer Secret** are required to authenticate requests made using the logistics-order-API, which is used to send orders made within WooCommerce to Gebrüder Weiss.
 To obtain these credentials follow the steps below:

-1. Navigate to [https://developer.test.gw.connext.com/devportal/apis](https://developer.test.gw.connext.com/devportal/apis) and log in using the credentials found in the communication sent to you by Gebrüder Weiss.
+1. Navigate to [https://developer.test.gw.connext.com/devportal/apis](https://developer.test.gw.connext.com/devportal/apis) and log in "Sign In With My Connext Account" using the credentials found in the communication sent to you by Gebrüder Weiss.
 2. Select **logistics-order-API** and navigate to the Tab labelled **Credentials.**
-3. Select the desired Application and click on **SANDBOX KEYS** or **PROD KEYS** to view the sandbox or production credentials.
+3. Select the desired Application and click on **SANDBOX KEYS** or **PROD KEYS** to view the sandbox or production credentials.(Sandbox keys are for testing purposes, Prod keys for Production/Live websites)
 4. Copy the **Consumer Key** and **Consumer Secret.**

 ![logistics-order-api-portal](./assets/images/logistics-order-api-portal.jpg) ![logistics-order-api-portal-menu](./assets/images/logistics-order-api-portal-menu.jpg)

-*Figure 4: The tile within the API-Portal corresponding to the logistics-order-api and the sidebar with the Tab __credentials__*
+*Figure 1: The tile within the API-Portal corresponding to the logistics-order-api and the sidebar with the Tab __credentials__*

 ![logistics-order-api-plugin-credentials](./assets/images/logistics-order-api-plugin-credentials.jpg)

-*Figure 5: The fields for Consumer Key and Secret within the Tab **Credentials** for the logistics-order-api*
+*Figure 2: The fields for Consumer Key and Secret within the Tab **Credentials** for the logistics-order-api*

 ## Wordpress Installation Process